sonal04/Python-scripts/README.md

  This script takes a tabular format file with genes coordinates and length between each gene.
  And inserts an empty line between strains/contigs/within strains if the genes are >2000 bp apart

+ ## extract_fasta.py

+ extracts fasta sequences from a concatenated fasta file for a series of sequence ids (gids)